-- A. Unused recycled water must not be released into streams, rivers, or waterways. - B. Fire hydrants supplied with recycled water must be clearly identified by purple paints, signs, tags, stencils, or other such labeling, in order to notify firefighters that the fire hydrants are supplied with recycled water. - C. Fire truck tanks must be disinfected following the use of recycled water for firefighting since fire trucks could be used to distribute drinking water during civil emergencies. - D. Firefighting personnel must be adequately trained in safe use of recycled water.
+- A. Unused recycled water must not be released into streams, rivers, or waterways. - B. Fire hydrants supplied with recycled water must be clearly identified by purple paints, signs, tags, stencils or other such labeling, in order to notify firefighters that the fire hydrants are supplied with recycled water. - C. Fire truck tanks must be disinfected following the use of recycled water for firefighting because fire trucks could be used to distribute drinking water during civil emergencies. - D. Firefighting personnel must be adequately trained in safe use of recycled water.
 New and current firefighting personnel must receive periodic refresher courses regarding proper handling and use of recycled water.

+ATTACHMENT C

+INFORMATION SHEET

-ATTACHMENT C: INFORMATION SHEET ORDER NO. R9-2018-0023 MASTER RECYCLING PERMIT
+ORDER NO. R9-2020-0108